TALK TO SALES+44 7852 546967

 Payroll

 Employers in Slovenia are required to process and pay salaries in accordance with employment contracts and national labour regulations.
-Salaries must not fall below the statutory minimum wage and must be paid on a monthly basis, typically no later than the 10th of the following month.
+Salaries must not fall below the statutory minimum wage and must be paid on a monthly basis.

 Salary payment deadline: By the 10th of the following month.